Tom Clapp

 Tom Clapp (25 October 1858 – 15 October 1933) was an English-born international rugby union forward who played club rugby for Newport and Nantyglo RFC.
 He won 14 caps for Wales and captained the team on three occasions.
 Clapp was the first Newport player to captain Wales.

 Rugby career

-Born in Portman Square, Marylebone, London in 1858, but raised in Somerset, Clapp's family moved to Nantyglo when he was still in his youth.
+Born in Portman Square, Marylebone, London, but raised in Somerset, Clapp's family moved to Nantyglo when he was still in his youth.
 Clapp would play his early rugby for Blaina before moving to Nantyglo RFC.
 In 1883 he moved to first class team Newport and Clapp made an impression on the club as in the 1884/85 and the 1885/86 seasons he was made team captain.
-In May 1888 Clapp left Welsh rugby behind and emigrated to the United States of America following his brother David who left a year earlier.
+In May 1888 Clapp left Welsh rugby behind and emigrated to the United States following his brother David who left a year earlier.
 In 1920 both brothers were citrus fruit farmers in California.